epiforecasts/EpiNow2/README.md

 ## Quick start

-`{EpiNow}` is designed to be used with a single function call or to be used in an ad-hoc fashion via individual function calls.
+`{EpiNow2}` is designed to be used with a single function call or to be used in an ad-hoc fashion via individual function calls.
 In the following section we give an overview of the simple use case.
 For more on using each function see the [function